This site is privately owned and is not affiliated with any government agency. Learn more here

 The Department of Public Health and Human Services oversees LIHEAP benefits and provides financial assistance for heating expenses to qualified households.
 Financial assistance can include payment for:

-For more information about LIHEAP’s heating assistance initiative in Montana, see Montana’s state LIHEAP page here.
+For more information about LIHEAP’s heating assistance initiative in Montana, see Montana’s state 2022 LIHEAP Detailed Model Plan here.

 Montana’s LIHEAP program does not provide financial compensation for cooling expenses.

 LIHEAP Crisis Assistance, like standard LIHEAP benefits, is a cash grant provided to the utility companies of eligible individuals in certain situations.

 If your household meets all the eligibility requirements above and has an energy-related crisis, you may qualify for LIHEAP Crisis Assistance.

 The state of Montana defines a “crisis situation” as one where a household:

 A “life-threatening crisis situation” also qualifies a household for Crisis Assistance.
 This occurs when: